 By 5, their fine motor skills are really - er - motoring, and they'll find their dexterity beginning to do justice to their imagination.
 It's a good time to give them their very own sets of tools that they can use in lots of different ways.
-A baking set like our simple one by Rice gives them permission to get a bit more ambitious in the kitchen.
-We also can't get enough of monbento's Silifriends Cake Moulds - they're so super easy to use and to clean, and lend themselves to fairy cakes, chocolates, ice pops and a whole host of edible delights.
+A baking set gives them permission to get a bit more ambitious in the kitchen.
+Or ice pop moulds are a great way to create their own snacks and treats - and a much healthier (and cheaper!) alternative to shop-bought ice lollies.

 For animal lovers, the Djeco 's Into The Wild craft set includes 18 sheets of pre-cut, adhesive foam pieces to layer on to 4 bold animal templates.
 As they build them up and bring the creatures to life, the relief effect created is wonderfully tactile, allowing kids' to easily make masterpieces that they'll be proud of - and you'll be happy to display.

 We hope this has given you some inspo and reassurance that creative time doesn't need to destroy all sense of tidiness in your home!
 And remember, you need any advice on the best craft products for any stage, or any help at all, just pop us a message on Live Chat.
 We're here 7am - 11pm every day and we'll do all we can to set you on the right track.
 Just hit that purple button, bottom right.